 - 1 large egg, room temperature

-- 1/3 cup unsweetened non-dairy milk (I used Silk Cashew), room temperature*
+- 1/2 cup unsweetened non-dairy milk, room temperature

-- Preheat oven to 375F and line standard muffin tin, or grease with coconut oil.
+- Preheat oven to 375F and line standard muffin tin, or grease with coconut oil, or use silicone muffin pan.

-- In a large bowl, combine flour, protein powder, baking powder, salt, and spices*.
-Set aside.
+- In a medium bowl whisk together flour, protein powder, baking powder, salt, and spices; set aside.

-- Add wet ingredients to large bowl of dry ingredients.
-Gently stir until almost combined, then add milk and stir until batter comes together.
-(Try not to over comibine, or texture of muffins may come out rubbery) Batter should be thick and sticky.
+- Add flour mixture to large bowl of wet ingredients; gently stir until almost combined, then shredded zucchini and stir until batter comes together.
+Batter should be somewhat thick.
+(Try not to over-mix or texture of muffins may come out rubbery)

-- Fill muffin tins almost to the very top.
-(I use my cookie scoop, about two scoops worth) You should get about 9 muffins.
+- Fill 9 muffin cavities almost to the very top.
+(I use my cookie scoop to make things easier.)

-- Bake muffins for 18-22 minutes, or until toothpick inserted comes out clean.
-(I checked mine at 18, and they were done at 20)
+- Bake muffins for 15-20 minutes, or until toothpick inserted comes out clean.
+(I checked mine at 15, and they were done at 20).
+Allow muffins to cool in pan for 5 minutes before transferring to wire rack to cool completely.

 *If you don’t want to use protein powder, use another 1/4 cup of white whole wheat flour.
 (You may also use regular all purpose flour.
 If you use regular whole wheat flour, your muffins may be a little dense)